easydiffusion/easydiffusion.github.io/docs/_docs/making.md

 ---

 # Making images
-Open http://localhost:9000 in your browser (after running step 3 previously).
+Open [http://localhost:9000](http://localhost:9000) in your browser (after completing the [installation](installation/)).
 It may take a few moments for the back-end to be ready.

 ## With a text description
 1. Enter a text prompt, like `a photograph of an astronaut riding a horse` in the textbox.